LangyTangy/351-Project-3/Program3/Readme.txt

 from Unity's Particle Pack provided for free from the Unity asset store, and adjusts values/plays animations accordingly.
 Dynamic Soundtrack uses provided sounds within the sample project and is handled in editor.
-Enemies Shoot Back was implemented using the same bullet prefab used in Shoot at Targets, with additional scripting to control for enemies turning, locating, and spotting the player character before taking a shot, including statements
+Bandits Shoot Back was implemented using the same bullet prefab used in Shoot at Targets, with additional scripting to control for enemies turning, locating, and spotting the player character before taking a shot, including statements